geekysam7/genai-dashboards/README.md

 - Structured it in components, constants, helpers based on usage.
 If needed at app level then at top level constants folder otherwise inside specific components.
 - scripts => contains parsing logic to extract data from xlsx files and create aggregation like how we can expect from elasticsearch.
 - Type safe helper functions and components.

+## Why choose NextJS?

+First of all I'm only familiar with NextJS and not remix yet, I've read about it but not built apps with it.

+Also I'm using shadcn ui and tailwindcss which work out of the box with NextJS making it easy to get started.
+Using tailwind and typescript are available as options which configuring a new nextjs project itself, hence saving time from manual setup.